kounkou/ml/README.md

 Pros: Computationally cheap to use, easy for humans to understand learned results, missing values OK, can deal with irrelevant features.
-The machine learning appears in how the decision tree is built
+The machine learning appears in how the decision tree is built The learning database can be a Tree saved as a text file.
+That data represents the learning base of the application.
+Then that training set can be used to classify the data that we want.

 Cons: Prone to overfitting
 Works with: Numeric values, nominal values